PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

 ### The Arts

 It may be that the "arts" were removed because they wanted to simplify a system that had become too complicated.
 They may have become redundant because of how they developed the skill system.
 If we include them, we will not include them as attributes but as a category on their own.
-In the same way as `PROT` was introduced as a dedicated constant of protection values, we will introduce `ART` as a dedicated constant of the arts.
+In the same way as `PROT` was introduced as a dedicated constant of protection values, we will introduce something like `ART` or `EXP` (referring to the experience in the art) as a dedicated constant of the arts.
 But we do that *only* if thereby we make the system not more complicated, but more interesting and reasonable.
 Otherwise they're only useful as categories of skills, as headings in the character sheet.

 One purpose of the arts in our system is to serve as concepts that can be verbalised and described inside of the game world by NPCs (as well as books and so on) to seperate them from the abstract status attributes, which only play a role for the HUD and for the internal calculation of specific forms of damage, resistance and so forth.